 Outpatient and Same Day Surgery Services Include:

-- Orthopedics – including arthroscopy and open procedures of the knee, foot surgery, hand surgery including carpal tunnel release and trigger finger surgery.
+- Orthopedics – including arthroscopy and open procedures of the knee, foot surgery, hand surgery including carpal tunnel release and trigger finger release.

-- General Surgery – including hernia repair, breast biopsy, mastectomy, colon resections, hysterectomy, D&C, laprascopix surgeries, cholecystectomy (gallbladder removal), and appendectomy (appendix removal).
+- General Surgery – including hernia repair, breast biopsy, mastectomy, colon resections, C-sections, D&C, laparoscopic surgeries, cholecystectomy (gallbladder removal), and appendectomy (appendix removal).